jbirddog/blue/README.md

 ## Execution

-BlueVM follows a simple byte oriented execution strategy.
-Using the values from the BlueVM data portion of memory it begins the outer interpreter:
+BlueVM follows a simple byte oriented execution strategy:

 1. Read byte from and increment instruction pointer
 1. Locate the opcode entry in the opcode map